hnarasimhan/constrained-classification/README.md

 - **FRACO**:  **Fra**ctional Convex Loss under **Co**nvex Constraints

 and covers the following constrained learning problems:
+- 0-1 classification loss subject to a *Demographic Parity* constraint
 - H-mean loss subject to a *Coverage* constraint
 - Q-mean loss subject to a *Demographic Parity* constraint
 - F1-measure loss subject to a *KL-divergence* constraint